eltonkl/cs188/docs/lit-review.md

-# Background Research
+# Background Research and Literature Review (4/28/17)

 Before starting our project, we performed some background research to understand more about the problem, including reading online articles on skull stripping to find out what it is used for.
 We then studied recent research papers written by experts in the field to better understand the state-of-the-art methods currently used for skull stripping.
-We then summarized our research, findings, and project plan in a [literature review document](lit_review.pdf), which is also reproduced below.
+We then summarized our research, findings, and project plan in a [literature review document](public/lit_review.pdf), which is also reproduced below.

 # Skull Stripping - Literature Review